mdfurquanalam786/myblog/README.md

 # myblog

 ### Checking git version
-To check version of git:
 ```git
 git --version
 ```

 ### Setting up user name
-To change name of the user
 ```git
 git config --global user.name
 ```
 **Note:** Name must be written under `double brackets` if it contains any space between them, if not then write them without quotes.

 ### Setting up user email
-To change email
 ```git
 git config --global user.email
 ```